ninelore/ninelore.github.io/content/project/ArmaOnLinux.md

 Note: These Tips aren't exclusive to Arma, but will apply to almost all Linux gaming.

-- Use a non-standard kernel:
-  - Arch Linux oficially supports the `linux-zen` kernel in its repositories
-  - Debian / Ubuntu users can try the [Liquorix](https://liquorix.net/) or [XanMod](https://xanmod.org/) kernels
-  - Advanced users can build a customized kernel for their system with the help of [linux-tkg](https://github.com/Frogging-Family/linux-tkg)

 - Use different desktop enviroment or optimize a slow one:
   - KDE Plasma users can replace `kwin` with `kwin-lowlatency`
   - You might want to switch to a slimmer desktop enviroment like XFCE, LXQt or a bare window manager setup (advanced users)

+- Advanced users can build a customized kernel for their system with the help of [linux-tkg](https://github.com/Frogging-Family/linux-tkg) for performance gains

 ### Epilogue